The Church at Holstein, Missouri

 The first church in Holstein was the German Lutheran Church on Charrette, established in February 1839 (Charrette Creek runs southward through the area to the Missouri River, and gives this region of Warren County - the Charrette Hills - its name).

 A log building was raised in Holstein during the winter of 1839-1840.
-The first service in the new church was held on 2 February 1840 and a new constitution was adopted.
+The first service in the new church was held on 2 February 1840 and a constitution was adopted.

 A fire on 2 January 1855 destroyed the log church.
 By the end of November 1855 a new brick church building had been erected, at a cost of $1,593.43.